Idaho Take-Home Pay Calculator

 Does Idaho have a local income tax?

-What is Idaho's grocery tax credit?
+What is Idaho's grocery tax credit and why does it exist?

 Does Idaho tax Social Security benefits?